 I’m opening the curtains in the morning when Morena yelps.

 “There’s a giant lizard on the wall!”

 I hadn’t seen it, but there it is.
 We spook it, and it runs up the wall and out through the gap below the thatch roof.
 But a few minutes later, it’s crawled back behind the curtain.

-I go to “reception” to ask for help.
+I go to “reception” – sort of an outdoor bar with yet another thatch roof – to ask for help.

-“Gecko in the room, good luck.” says the reception girl.
+“Gecko in room, good luck.” says the reception girl.
 “Gecko in room, no snake in room!”

 She doesn’t seem to see it as a problem.

 But after a while, the maintenance guy comes to get it.
 He grabs the gecko, but it bites down on the curtain in response.
 He has to pull it off, tearing the fabric.